A SAT Encoding for Optimal Clifford Circuit Synthesis: The Resulting Optimal Synthesis Method

 In contrast, MaxSAT formulations also accept \emph{soft} constraints which need not be satisfied necessarily.
 The goal of corresponding solvers is to \emph{maximize} the number of satisfied soft constraints.
 Soft constraints generally are additionally associated with a weight, which is used to determine the relative importance of the constraint.

 Overall, both procedures result in synthesis methods that allow to determine \emph{optimal} realizations of Clifford circuits---with a clear tradeoff between them.
 While the MaxSAT approach automatically handles the optimization, the binary search scheme requires multiple executions of the SAT solver and iterative tuning of the time-step limit.
 On the other hand, each individual call to the SAT solver is significantly less complex compared to the MaxSAT procedure.
-As demonstrated in the following evaluations, the binary search scheme runs about an order of magnitude faster for the cases considered in this work---allowing to determine optimal solutions for a wider range of qubits than ever before.
+As demonstrated in the following evaluations, the binary search scheme typically runs faster than the MaxSAT variant on the cases considered in this work.